rosenbergmichael/VinoVault/spec.md

 Specifications for the Rails Assessment

 Specs:

- Using Ruby on Rails for the project
+ [x] Using Ruby on Rails for the project
- Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
- Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+ [x] Include at least one has_many relationship (User has_many Wines) [x] Include at least one belongs_to relationship (Wine belongs_to User) [x] Include at least two has_many through relationships (Wine has_many Users through Reviews, User has_many ReviewedWines through Reviews)
- Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients) Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
+ [x] Include at least one many-to-many relationship (Wine has_many Users through Reviews, User has_many ReviewedWines through Reviews)
- The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+ [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (reviews.notes)
- Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
- Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+ [x] Include reasonable validations for simple model objects (list of model objects with validations: User, Wine, Review) [x] Include a class level ActiveRecord scope method (scope method alpha calls .order on Wines to list them alphabetiacly e.g. @user.wines.alpha URL: /wines)
- Include signup (how e.g. Devise)
+ [x] Include signup ('/signup')
- Include login (how e.g. Devise)
+ [x] Include login ('/login')
- Include logout (how e.g. Devise)
- Include third party signup/login (how e.g. Devise/OmniAuth)
+ [x] Include logout (link_to "Sign Out", sessions#destroy) [x] Include third party signup/login (link_to "Sign In with Google, '/auth/:provider/callback', sessions#google)
- Include nested resource show or index (URL e.g. users/2/recipes) Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) Include form display of validation errors (form URL e.g. /recipes/new)
+ [x] Include nested resource show or index (/users/5/wines) [x] Include nested resource "new" form (/wines/3/reviews/new) [x] Include form display of validation errors ('layouts/_errors' partial)

 Confirm:

- The application is pretty DRY
+ [x] The application is pretty DRY
- Limited logic in controllers
+ [x] Limited logic in controllers
- Views use helper methods if appropriate
+ [x] Views use helper methods if appropriate
- Views use partials if appropriate
+ [x] Views use partials if appropriate